allisonjr-bamfordrk/notes/README.md

 # 2023-12-22
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also help with your productivity.
 By following these tips, you will be able to better manage your workload and achieve your goals more effectively.

+# 2023-12-23
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to bugs and difficult to maintain.
+Always strive to write clean, concise, and readable code.
+Refactor and eliminate redundancy whenever possible.
+Remember, code is read far more often than it is written."

+This reminder emphasizes the importance of keeping code simple and understandable, as it enhances maintainability, reduces errors, and improves overall efficiency in software development.